 This North Carolina lighthouses post may contain affiliate links.
 For more information, please read our Disclosure Policy.

 Over the years, I’ve thought time again about visiting North Carolina’s lighthouses but even after living in North Carolina for over 15 years, I had never been.
 So impulsively, I decided there was no time like the present to go and experience North Carolina’s lighthouses.
 But looking at information from various sites, I couldn’t find one comprehensive post, so this itinerary will help answer all your questions.
-You’ll learn how to get to each one, how many steps you’ll have to climb, the cost to visit, and other interesting details like their paint and light patterns.
+You’ll learn how to get to each one, how many steps you’ll have to climb, the cost to visit, and other interesting details.
 But I won’t give it all away so that you can still enjoy some new facts while visiting the Outer Banks lighthouses.
+If you’d like to see and do more than the lighthouses, check out this Outer Banks vacation planner!

 The Drive Between North Carolina Lighthouses